Business Meal Deduction: What Counts & What Doesn’t

 Think of it less as a chore and more as a core part of your financial strategy.
 When you have a clear system, you can confidently deduct every eligible dollar without worrying about a potential audit.
 These strategies aren’t complicated, but they do require consistency.
 By implementing a solid tracking system, separating your finances, and understanding the nuances of the tax code, you can turn your meal expenses into valuable deductions that strengthen your bottom line.

-Set Up a Tracking System
+Create a Simple Tracking System

 The best way to ensure you’re maximizing your deductions is to have a reliable system for tracking them.
 Whether you use a simple spreadsheet, a dedicated expense-tracking app, or comprehensive accounting software, the goal is to capture every detail in real time.
 The IRS states that businesses should “keep good records for all business meals to make sure they meet the IRS rules.”
 A good system makes this easy.
 It prompts you to log receipts and notes on the spot, so you’re not trying to remember the purpose of a lunch from three months ago.
 If you need help choosing and setting up the right tools, our team can assist with accounting software implementation and support.